barneygale/quarry/docs/data_types/chunks.rst

 :class:`~quarry.types.nbt.RegionFile`.

-Use :meth:`BlockArray.from_nbt` with a :class:`~quarry.types.block.LookupBlockMap` to create a block array backed by NBT data.
+Use :meth:`BlockArray.from_nbt` with a :class:`~quarry.types.block.LookupRegistry` to create a block array backed by NBT data.
 Modifications to the block array will automatically be reflected in the NBT data, and vice versa.
 Use :meth:`LightArray.from_nbt()` for equivalent functionality for light arrays.